21 Best Off The Beaten Path Places in Japan (2025 Guide)

 As the former host of Winter Olympic 1998, you also get to visit some of the remaining world-class sports facilities scattered around this stunning city.

-While you are in Nagano, you can have a short detour to Yamanouchi to explore Jigokudani Monkey Park—where you get to see the playful wild snow monkeys dipping in the hot spring all year long.
+While you are in Nagano, you can have a short detour to Yamanouchi to explore Jigokudani Monkey Park.

 • Save